aashiqui2/Java-Practice-Programs/4.Basic Programs/Questions.md

 33. Write a program to check the perfect Number ot not?

 34. Write a program to print the  Prime Factor of a number?

+35. Write a program to find the matrix multiplication?

+36 Write a program to find the matrix addition?